Álvaro Obregón, Mexico City: Flora and fauna

-The flora and fauna of the borough of Álvaro Obregón developed during prehistoric times.
 In the region of Tizapán, San Jerónimo and El Batán there are fossils belonging to the Upper Pleistocene.
-On June 17, 1959 the paleontologist Manuel Maldonado Koerdell, the professor Francisco González Rul and the archeologist Arturo Romano, investigated the fossils of a horse and a mammoth "archidiskidon impera tor leidy", that lived approximately between 8 and 10 thousand years before Christ.
+On June 17, 1959, the paleontologist Manuel Maldonado Koerdell, the professor Francisco González Rul and the archeologist Arturo Romano, investigated the fossils of a horse and a mammoth "archidiskidon impera tor leidy", that lived approximately between 8 and 10 thousand years before Christ.
 This fossil remains, the first to be found in the whole Valley of Mexico, were located in excavations of 0.60 and 1.80 meters in the tepetate layers that are known as Tacubaya strata.

 Other findings were unveiled on August 27 of the same year in the banks of the San Ángel river, in the enlargement of Las Águilas Avenue, around the town of Tlacopac.

 The fauna was very varied in prehispanic times, but most of the species have become extinct.
 The mountain fauna was particularly rich in precious and rapacious birds.

 Many of the mammals have disappeared or are in danger of extinction.
 In the region the while tailed deer, the lynx and the coyote were once plentiful, but the presence of man, that for many years practised hunting in the higher parts of the territory, eliminated them.

 Currently, between 2,500 and 3,000 meters above sea level there remains a large fauna, but because of its nearness to the population centers it is easily accessible and thus disturbed.
 In the Sierra de las Cruces, a few decades ago there can still be found mammals such as the opossum, the armadillo, shrew, rabbit, tree squirrel, ardillón, land squirrel, gopher, mice, mountain mouse, pine mouse, volcano mouse, alfarero mouse and fox, even though their current populations are much diminished.

 In the region there can be found the following birds: coquita, hummingbird, saltaparedes swallow, primavera, duraznero, gorrionete, amongst others.
 In terms of reptiles the most common are lizards, rattlesnakes, and in rocky regions, mainly snakes.
 In amphibians there are salamanders that inhabit the trunks of trees, frogs and ajolotes.
 The most distinct insects are those who inhabit the rotten trunks of pines, the bark worn.
 This xylophagus coleopterous and their adults live below the bark of such trees.
 Amongst phytophagous invertebrates there are moths of the geometrid family, whose larvae became a serious plague in the abies forest.
 Another butterfly that inhabited this forest, but without feeding directly from the abies, is the Synopcia eximia, whose larvae eat tepozán (Buddleia).